Partial Submissions

 Recover Lost Data

-Save and view unfinished form entries to gather data from incomplete submissions, improving decision-making.
+Save and view incomplete form entries to gather useful data and make better decisions.

 partial submission